quantify-os/quantify-core/docs/installation.md

 10. Review the {ref}`Merge Request Guidelines` and submit a merge request through the GitLab website.

-11. Add short entry in the `CHANGELOG.rst` under `Unreleased`, commit and push.
+11. Add short entry in the `CHANGELOG.md` under `Unreleased`, commit and push.

 ## Troubleshooting